Claire McCaskill: Meetings with Russian government officials

 On March 2, 2017, McCaskill tweeted that she had had "No call or meeting w/Russian ambassador.
 Ever".
 After her own tweets of January 20, 2013 ("Off to meeting w/Russian Ambassador.") and August 6, 2015 ("Today calls with British, Russian, and German Ambassadors") were exposed, McCaskill recanted her tweet of March 2, blaming Twitter's character limit.
 McCaskill had been a leading critic of Attorney General Jeff Sessions's meetings with Russian government officials in his capacity as United States senator and had called for Sessions's resignation on this account.
 McCaskill also said that the nature of her meetings with the Russian ambassador were different to his.
 PolitiFact rated McCaskill's assertion false, and also noted "though the context for McCaskill's and Sessions' interactions with Kislyak may be very different, she goes too far in saying she didn't 'ever' have that meeting or phone call."

+Pressuring Army officials to punish soldiers cleared of crimes

+In a February 4, 2014, contracting oversight hearing with Army officials, McCaskill was on record pressuring officials to bring punishment on up to 1,900 servicemembers by inappropriately adding them to Defense Department and FBI databases.
+As part of the botched investigation into the Guard Recruiter Assistance Program (G-RAP), false arrest records were added into federal databases after individuals were cleared of charges.
+This resulted in wide-ranging consequences for affected soldiers.
+Guardsmen who worked as police officers outside the Guard lost their jobs, concealed weapons permits were revoked, and promotions were inappropriately denied.